Own the model

 Early adopters get priority access and launch benefits.

-Where open-weight models
+Tasks where open-weight models

 Semantic routing